Squibid/ip-notifier/README.md

 The intended usecase is for a user to be able to know their external ip so that they have access to their server/machine from anywhere via SSH.

 ### Running the program
-Once you have cloned the repository you need to run the install script by running `bash install.sh` once that is done running you can either start the program from the install script or you can start it with `bash main.sh` if any [issues](https://github.com/Squibid/ip-notifier/issues) occour please report them.
+Once you have cloned the repository you need to run the install script by running `bash install.sh` once that is done running you can either: start the program from the install script or, start it with `bash main.sh` if any [issues](https://github.com/Squibid/ip-notifier/issues) occour please report them.

 <details open><summary> Planned Features </summary>